 - Strange Noises

 A minor amount of noises are usual.
-If you notice distinct rattling noises originating from your water heater, it could be a an indication there is a problem.
+If you notice distinct rattling noises originating from your water heater, it could be an indication there is a problem.

 If residue has thickened inside, your water heater may be less energy efficient.
 This may result in bigger energy bills and possible damage to your water heater.